Introduction

 • γ is the recovery rate, which determines the mean infectious period.

-Therefore, as represented in figure , we add one place for each variable of the system (i.e., S, I, and R represent the susceptible, infected, and recovered individuals respectively), and one transition for each possible event (i.e., Infection and Recovery).
+As represented in the figure, we add one place for each variable of the system (i.e., S, I, and R represent the susceptible, infected, and recovered individuals respectively), and one transition for each possible event (i.e., Infection and Recovery).
+Each transition is associated a negative exponential distribution which represents the firing rate of the transition, and its rate is expressed with the Mass Action law.
+The rate of the Mass Action can be written directly inside the GUI as shown in the figure.
 Finally, we save the PN model as a file with extension .PNPRO .

 \label{fig:SIR_PN} Petri Net representation of the SIR model.